alphagov/transformation-dashboard/_posts/2000-01-19-apply-registered-traveller.markdown

   - Code from [Exemplar 21: Visit visa applications](/transformation/apply-visa) reused, saving time
   - [Private beta](https://www.gov.uk/registered-traveller-scheme) released
   - The iterative development of the back-end case working system
+  - ePassport gates are now available to registered travellers at Heathrow and Gatwick airports

 challenges: |
   - Integrating the service with current systems